nathanielhobbs/Products_SPA/README.md

 package.json            <!-- the npm configuration to install whatever depenedencies/models are needed for nodejs -->
 server.js               <!-- the node configuration file -->
 README.md               <!-- the readme file -->

+upon cloning, make sure to run "npm install" from the main directory to install all the dependencies.